 Queer Horror: Gravest Hits

-Queer Horror isn’t just the United States’ only LGBTQ+ feature-length horror screening series—it started as a short film festival incorporating live drag and burlesque acts in a riotous multimedia program asking what it means to identify with the monster.
-Queer Horror: Gravest Hits presents the silliest and most ghoulish international horror shorts by, starring, and about queers culled from four years of Queer Horror’s short film nights.
-Hosted by Portland’s premiere drag clown (and Queer Horror programmer) Carla Rossi, Queer Horror: Gravest Hits will leave you shook, slain, and screaming for more.
-Queer Horror: Gravest Hits runs approximately 90 minutes, opens with a live one-act drag play performed by Carla Rossi and Pepper Pepper (PDX), and features multimedia-interactive drag numbers between the films.
+Queer Horror isn’t just the United States’ only LGBTQ feature-length horror screening series—it started as a short film festival incorporating live drag and burlesque acts in a riotous multimedia program asking what it means to identify with the monster.
+Queer Horror: Gravest Hits presents the silliest and most ghoulish DIY international horror shorts by, starring, and about queers culled from four years of Queer Horror’s short film nights.
+Hosted by Portland’s premiere drag clown (and Queer Horror programmer) Carla Rossi and co-starring Portland drag and dance maven Pepper Pepper, Queer Horror: Gravest Hits will leave the audience shook, s